adisring/Economic-Data-With-Fred/README.md

-Economic Data Analysis with Fred & Pandas
+Economic Data Analysis with Fred & Pandas:

-Analysis on US economy using Fred API.
+Analysis of US economy using Fred API.